apollo-business-automation/fncmoc-manual-deployment/README.md

 1. OCP
 2. ROKS
 3. CNCF
-Enter a valid option [1 and 3]: 1 #based on your platform
+Enter a valid option [1 and 3]: 1 # Based on your platform

 ╭─────────────────────╮
 │ Authentication Type │